Nominations for 2023 OPAM Professional Development Awards are now OPEN.

 Advisors or supervisors can submit a nomination on behalf of an OPAM presenter.

 * Only conference presenters are eligible to win a Professional Development award.
 In order to be considered for an award, your current advisor or a senior scientist you know well will need to nominate you by July 31st (the last time zone on Earth).

 Thank you to everyone who applied for the OPAM 30 Professional Development Awards!
 2022’s winners are:

 - Nickolas Paternoster (University of Central Arkansas)

 - Michaela Ritchie (University of New Brunswick Saint John)

 - Tomer Sahar (The Open University of Israel, University of Haifa)

-Information about talk and poster awards will be announced later in the year.
 We are able to recognize the best research presented at OPAM, thanks to the generous sponsorship of Visual Cognition.
-Every presenter will be automatically eligible for these awards.
-Throughout the day, presentations will be judged by a panel of Associate and Consulting Editors from the Visual Cognition Editorial Board.
-We will announce the winners after the keynote address.
-The Best Talk will receive $300 and the Best Poster will receive $200.
+All OPAM 30 presentations were judged by a panel of Associate and Consulting Editors from the Visual Cognition Editorial Board and our onsite judge team.
+We want to specially thank the onsite judge team this year, including Dr. Sarah Shomstein, Dr. Brad Wyble, Dr. Deb Cronin, Dr. Jeff Moher, and Dr. Nancy Carlisle.
+The Best Talk winner received $300 and the Best Poster received $200.